sahib/brig/docs/tutorial/remotes.rst

 .. note::

-    Remember that ``brig`` does not do any actual diffs between files.
+    Remember that ``brig`` does not do any actual diffs between files, i.e. it will not show you what line changed.
 It does not care a lot about the content.
 It only records how the file metadata changes and what content hash the file has at a certain point.

 If you prefer a more traditional view, similar to ``git``, you can use ``--list`` on ``brig diff``.